 - Being down ready not only allows you to shoot a higher percentage, but it also allows you to get your shot off quicker.

 - When you practice being down ready on the catch, you will establish the same kind of reps when you shoot.
 This is important because if you have practiced your shot the same way repeatedly, you will shoot a much higher percentage when it comes time to shoot in the game.

 - Being down ready avoids telegraphing to defenders that a shot is about to be taken as the player guarding you always sees an offensive player in a ready to shoot/ready to move stance.

 There are certainly other positives to being in a down ready basketball shooting stance, but the three reasons given above should be enough to persuade any basketball coach or player of its importance.

 The Negatives of NOT Being Down Ready

 The negatives of not being down ready are pretty much the opposite of the positives.
 It takes a much longer time to catch the ball standing straight up and then load your shot.
 This wasted time allows your defender to close you out and better contest your shot, and this delay might even take away your shot opportunity.
-This will also drastically lower your shooting percentage because every time you catch the ball you are taking a different approach to your shot.
+This will also drastically lower your shooting percentage because you are taking a different approach to your shot every time you catch the ball.

 Coaching Muscle Memory

-As a coach you can help your players by reminding them as they are getting balls for shots up or in practice so that they perform the habit without thought in the game.
+As a coach, you can help your players by reminding them as they are getting balls for shots up or in practice so that they perform the habit without a thought in the game.